-Expanding upon the strategies listed above, the District has also taken steps to assure the provision of assistive technology services and devices to individuals with disabilities.
 In FY 2013, DCRSA hired an Assistive Technology Specialist.
 This individual is available to all staff to consult regarding AT questions.
 In addition, the agency is purchasing the necessary resources to allow the AT specialist to conduct AT assessments on-site at DCRSA's office.
 In addition, to conducting assessments, the AT specialist also meets with individual clients when they have questions related to AT.
-Lastly, this individual serves as the DCRSA representative on the AT Community Advisory Board at ULS, the DC Assistive Technology grantee.
-DCRSA works closely with the AT Center at

-University Legal Services.
+Lastly, this individual serve as the DCRSA representative on the AT Community Advisory Board at ULS, the DC Assistive Technology grantee.
+DCRSA works closely with the AT Center at University Legal Services.
 ULS conducts presentations at DCRSA all staff meetings at least once a year to advise VR Specialists about the services provided by the AT Center.
-The Director of the AT Center was appointed as a member of the State Rehabilitation Council in November 2015, and has been assisting in the development of the state plan.

-Aside from having its own AT specialist on staff, DCRSA also maintains a human care agreement with a private community based provider that conducts AT assessments.
-Lastly, the DCRSA AT specialist, as well as staff at the AT Center at ULS, have been providing technical assistance to the Department of Employment Services to conduct an assessment of current accessibility of all One Stop locations and provide recommendations for necessary accommodations to ensure accessibility services at the American Job Centers.
+The Director of the AT Center was appointed as a member of the State Rehabilitation Council in November 2015 and has been assisting in the development of the state plan.
+Aside from having its own AT specialist on staff, DCRSA also maintains a human care agreement with a private community-based provider that conducts AT assessments.
+Lastly, the DCRSA AT specialist, as well as, staff at the AT Center at ULS have been providing technical assistance to the Department of Employment Services to conduct an assessment of current accessibility of all One Stop locations and provide recommendations for necessary accommodations to ensure accessibility services at the American Job Centers.
 DCRSA currently provides support to make the National Federation for the Blind Newsline available to District residents.
 Through a Memorandum of Understanding with DC Public Libraries, outreach and training on how to access this service is provided (funded as part of the State Plan for Independent Living).
 However, the license to make the Newsline available is funded by DCRA.
-In addition, the District funds the Washington Metropolitan Ear, in order to make local publications and many local events (e.g. live theatre) available to District residents who are blind or visually impaired.
+In addition, the District funds the Washington Metropolitan Ear, in order to make local publications and many local events (e.g., live theatre) available to District residents who are blind or visually impaired.
 These funds are included in the budget of the Mayor's Office, in the Office of Disability Rights, and are transferred to DCRSA through an MOU.
 DCRSA currently uses those funds to ensure the availability of services through a Human Care Agreement with the Washington Metropolitan Ear.